-KOIN Center 222 SW Columbia Street Suite 1600 Portland, OR 97201 503.222.6060 This page intentionally blank
+KOIN Center 222 SW Columbia Street Suite 1600 Portland, OR 97201 503.222.6060

 Acknowledgments

 ECONorthwest prepared this report for the City of Sherwood.
 ECONorthwest and the City of Sherwood thank the many people who helped to develop the Sherwood Economic Opportunities Analysis.